domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 The hurrying hoof-beat of that steed,
 And the midnight-message of Paul Revere.

-by Henry Wadsworth Longfellow, 1860
+by Henry Wadsworth Longfellow, American Poet, 1860
 Source: <http://www.paul-revere-heritage.com/poem.html>

 ## The Second Coming